5 fabulous features of children’s poetry

 like a lantern…

-Like similes, metaphors also compare two unlike things, but without the words LIKE or AS.
+Metaphors also compare two unlike things, but without the words LIKE or AS.
 Metaphors simply say “this is that.”
 In “All Kinds of Time,” Harry Behn writes metaphorically about time.

 Seconds are bugs